How to Hire a Project Manager for Your It Needs

 - Problem solving and communication skills

-A good way to assess an IT project manager candidate is to delve into their track record doing what you’ll need them to do at your company.
+As you hire a project manager a good way to assess candidates is to delve into their track record to identify tasks that you’ll need them to do at your company.
 For example, relevant experience you might look for could include:

 In addition to writing an effective job description and posting your open position on job sites, you can hire IT project managers by reaching out to organizations related to IT or project management.
 It’s also helpful to note that recent recipients of relevant certifications may be looking for new opportunities.

 Once you’ve sifted through resumes, it’s time to prepare for the interviews.
-These tips can help you conduct an effective interview before hiring a project manager:
+These tips can help you conduct an effective interview before you hire a project manager:

 - Ask the candidate to address complex hypothetical scenarios that involve technical, organizational and interpersonal challenges